Jay2250/urlshortener/README.md

 # urlshortener
-URL Shortener using pyshortener Module in python.
+URL Shortener using pyshortener & tkinter Module in python.